 Alyssa Milano Tests Positive for COVID-19 Antibodies After 3 Negative Results: 'I Thought I Was Dying'

-The actress said she tested negative for coronavirus twice at the end of March and had initially received a negative result in her COVID-19 antibody test after she was "feeling a bit better"
+Milano explained that she had tested negative for coronavirus twice at the end of March and received a negative result in her COVID-19 antibody test — which was performed with a finger prick — after she was "feeling a bit better."

 However, the actress continued to experience "lingering symptoms," which she described as "vertigo, stomach abnormalities, irregular periods, heart palpitations, shortness of breath, zero short term memory, and general malaise."

 After Milano decided to take another antibody test at a lab where blood is drawn, the star learned she had COVID-19 antibodies.

 "I also want you to know, this illness is not a hoax.
 I thought I was dying.
 It felt like I was dying," she said.

 The actress told her followers that she will be donating her plasma in the future "with hopes that I might save a life."

 "Please take care of yourselves.
 Please wash your hands and wear a mask and social distance," she told fans.
 "I don’t want anyone to feel the way I felt.
 Be well.
 I love you all (well, maybe not the trolls.
 Just the kind people.) ❤️."